 Network Rail was the Technical Approval Authority as they will maintain the structure.
 VolkerFitzpatrick Ltd part of the Volkervessels Group was the Main Contractor.

 Weight and Width Restrictions

 Preliminary works began in April 2014 with the Main Contractor VolkerFitzpatrick needing to divert 16 services from five different utility firms.
-Shay Murtagh Precast was contracted by Volker Fitzpatrick to manufacture and deliver the superstructure within a tight time frame.
+Shay Murtagh Precast contracted by Volker Fitzpatrick to manufacture and deliver the superstructure within a tight time frame.

 The bridge comprises of an in-fill slab type bridge deck supported on precast cill beams via elastomeric bearings.
 The cill beams are in turn supported on the existing concrete abutments.
 The in-fill slab deck contains precast prestressed MY4 and MYE4 bridge beams.
-Masonry clad reinforced concrete H4a high containment parapets are used along both sides of the bridge.
+Masonry clad reinforced concrete H4a high containment parapets, used along both sides of the bridge.

 A Trial Assembly

 A trial assembly was completed in-house pre-delivery and inspected by Network Rail and VolkerFitzpatrick teams.
-Delivery was completed to construction schedule which was over five weekends in August and September 2014, with the works, carried out by Network Rail finally complete on December 4 reportedly four months ahead of the contract deadline.
+Delivery was completed to construction schedule which was over five weekends in August and September 2014, with the works.
+Carried out by Network Rail finally complete on December 4 reportedly four months ahead of the contract deadline.